miekg/redis/README.md

 }
 ~~~

-Proxy to Google Public DNS and only cache responses for example.org (or below).
+Proxy to Google Public DNS and only cache responses for example.org (and below).

 ~~~ corefile
 . {